spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-the-service-points-cart-checkout-feature.md

 1. Create two product offers with the `delivery` and `pickup` shipment types for the same product.
 2. Add the product offer with `delivery` shipment type to cart.
-3. Start the checkout.
+3. Proceed to checkout.
 4. Go to the Address step.
 5. Choose the `pickup` shipment type.
 6. Go to the next step.
-7. Check that the product offer with the `delivery` type was replaced with the product offer with `pickup` type.
+7. Check that the product offer with the `delivery` type is replaced with the product offer with `pickup` type.

 {% endinfo_block %}